 Parking: Free parking is available for use by our patients and families.
 There are designated handicapped spaces which should be used only for that purpose.
 No vehicle should be parked in the area designated for ER parking or in the Emergency Room entrance.
 If something happens which causes you to need assistance with your vehicle, please ask someone in Registration to call Environmental Services for you.

-Waiting Areas: There are specially designated lounge areas for visitors on each patient floor and in the lobby on the main floor.
+Waiting Areas: There are specially designated lounge areas for visitors on each patient floor, by the Emergency Department and in the lobby on the main floor.
 During certain hours, a volunteer hostess is on duty in the surgery waiting room to keep family members informed about the progress of surgery.
 The James B. Peters Patio is an outdoor lounge open to patients and their families during fair weather.

 Gift Shop: The Gift Shop, staffed by volunteers, is open from 10AM to 8PM Monday through Friday, 10AM to 5PM on Saturday, and 1PM to 5PM Sundays.
 The shop has gift items, jewelry, magazines, greeting cards, candy, toiletries, and flowers.
 Proceeds from all sales are donated to the hospital.
 The Gift Shop can be reached by phone at extension 3314.